innovategy/innosystem/GUIDE.md

 4. Job type configuration in the database
 5. Processor implementation for the specific job type

+### Common Job Type Issues and Solutions

+1. **"Column not found" errors**:
+   - Make sure your job_types table includes all required columns, particularly `processing_logic_id` and `standard_cost_cents`
+   - Run database migrations to update the schema if necessary

+2. **ProcessorType mismatches**:
+   - Ensure database values for processor_type exactly match the ProcessorType enum in the code
+   - Valid values are: "sync", "async", and "batch" (case sensitive)

+3. **Missing processor implementation**:
+   - Verify that the processing_logic_id in the database has a corresponding processor implementation
+   - Check that the processor is properly registered in the processor factory

 For detailed diagnostics, increase the logging level:

 ```yaml